-Helen Taylor is a full-time professional dog behaviourist based in North Dorset, and has been operating throughout most of Dorset, and parts of South Somerset, South Wiltshire and West Hampshire since 2004.
+Helen Taylor is a professional dog behaviourist based in North Dorset, and has been operating throughout most of Dorset, and parts of South Somerset, South Wiltshire and West Hampshire since 2004.
+She also runs Puppy classes and classes for young adult dogs ("Juniors classes).

 In line with industry best-practice, Helen uses strictly force-free, reward-based methods of behaviour modification and will never use any aversive, punitive or dangerous methods.
 Your dog will never be hurt, frightened, provoked or made to feel anxious.